 Extensive professional development is a signature practice of Da Vinci Schools.
 Da Vinci Schools devote substantial time and resources to staff development and collaborative planning.
-Every Friday, Da Vinci Communications staff meet from 3-4pm to celebrate each other's work, share best practices, discuss upcoming school business, and share and reflect upon student work and performance.
+Every Wednesday, Da Vinci Communications staff meet from 2:45 - 4:00pm to celebrate each other's work, share best practices, discuss upcoming school business, and share and reflect upon student work and performance.
 Grade-level and job-alike teams meet regularly to plan interdisciplinary projects and events, i.e. student-led conferences, exhibitions, and presentations of learning, and to conduct job-alike meetings (vertical alignment of content, peer observations and inquiry cycles).
 Professional Development time also is used to improve student outcomes, including the Habits of Mind and 21st-century skills necessary for success in today's world.

 Da Vinci Communications teachers receive approximately 20 days of paid professional development, plus 5 1/2 hours per week and a daily hour-and-a-half planning period for collaborative planning to ensure that every student who graduates from Da Vinci Schools is college-ready, career-prepared, and community-minded.
-Student achievement data and data gathered during instructional rounds help us develop our focus for professional development.
+Student achievement data and data gathered through teacher observations and grade-level student behavior logs help us develop our focus for professional development.
+For the 22-23 school year, our focus has been on building and maintaining a positive school culture, specifically reflecting on the following four components: (1) strong relationships, (2) consistency in expectations for student behavior, (3) high academic expectations with support, and (4) regular collection of feedback, followed by adjustments.
+Instructionally, we have focused on project-based learning through ongoing professional development led by teacher-leaders regarding managing student activities and designing assessment in order to provide the best educational experience for our students.
 We also dedicate time to learning about culturally responsive teaching practices so that our school can be welcoming, inclusive and representative of all its students.